Back

 }

-With our previous approach, you’d have to access each item individually using its exact key:
+With our previous approach, you would need to access each item individually using its exact key:

 import { useTranslations } from 'gt-next'